The 20 Best Partial Familial Epilepsy Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Mary A. O'Neal, MD, specializes in neurology and is board-certified in neurology by the American Board of Psychiatry and Neurology.
 Dr. O'Neal completed her fellowship and residency at Boston University Medical Center and medical degree at Oregon Health & Science University.
 Dr. O'neal is rated as an Experienced provider by MediFind in the treatment of Partial Familial Epilepsy.
-Her top areas of expertise are Migraine with Brainstem Aura, Conversion Disorder, Migraine, and Headache.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Migraine with Brainstem Aura, Conversion Disorder, Migraine, and Headache.
+Dr. O'neal is board certified in American Board Of Psychiatry And Neurology.
+Dr. O'neal is currently accepting new patients.

 Experienced in Partial Familial Epilepsy